sthwalo/execHire/CONTRIBUTING.md

 * Provide specific examples to demonstrate the steps
 * Describe the behavior you observed after following the steps
 * Explain which behavior you expected to see instead and why
-* Include screenshots if possible
+* Include screenshots and animated GIFs if possible

 ### Suggesting Enhancements